Thomas Burt: Politics

 Formation of the Northumberland Miners' Mutual Confident Association which became the Northumberland Miners' Association.

 In 1865 Burt was elected executive secretary of the Northumberland Miner's Mutual Confident Association.
 Continuing as General Secretary of the association for the next fifty years.
 Burt was guest speaker at the 2nd Durham Miners' Gala and attended as a guest speaker on a regular basis in subsequent years.
 A march for universal manhood suffrage was held in Newcastle on 12 April 1873,: an estimated 80,000 union members marched through Newcastle to the Town Moor, here speakers included Burt.
 Burt stood on a Radical reform platform, he believed that the franchise should be extended and this would lead to the election of reform-minded MPs.
 He called for universal suffrage, which would include women, reapportionment of districts to provide roughly the same number of voters in each constituency, shorter duration of each Parliament and payment of MPs.

 In 1874 Burt was elected as Member of Parliament for the Borough of Morpeth in Northumberland.
 He received 3,332 votes whilst his opponent Capt.
 F. Duncan received 585.

 Burt gave his maiden speech on 13 May 1874 in support of G.O.
 Trevelyan's private member's bill to 'equalize franchise requirements by extending the borough franchise to the counties.
 In his speech which was to last fifteen minutes he declared 'that the unfairness of the present law was evident to the miners of Northumberland.
 Of workers at the same colliery, miners residing in the borough could cast a ballot, while those living in the county could not.
 Also, because miners often moved from one colliery to another, they could easily lose the vote previously enjoyed'.
 Unfortunately on this occasion the bill was defeated.

 After his election as MP, Burt was to split his time between London and his duties as representative for the Borough of Morpeth and Newcastle and his union role.
 He made sure he was in attendance for every important union meeting.
-In October 1874 the mine owners called for a twenty percent reduction of wages, the union put forward a reduction of eight percent.
-After arbitration the two sides settled on a wage reduction of fourteen percent.
+In October 1874 the mine owners called for a twenty per cent reduction of wages, the union put forward a reduction of eight per cent.
+After arbitration the two sides settled on a wage reduction of fourteen per cent.
 In 1906, Burt was made a Privy Councillor.
 He lost the formal support of his own Union, in 1909, because he would not join the Labour Party.